jakobhoeg/vscode-pokemon/README.md

 ### Default Pokémon

 You can configure specific Pokémon to automatically appear when you first start using the extension.
-This is useful for setting up your preferred team without having to manually spawn them when you switch between repositories.
+This is useful for setting up your preferred team without having to manually spawn them when you open new windows.

 To configure default Pokémon, add the following to your `settings.json`: